 It may vary from server to server and depends on what the user has entered, for example, you may see an error if you enter a folder directory instead of a file path.

-As stated earlier, that the error 403 arises mainly due to an authentication error.
+As stated earlier, error 403 arises mainly due to an authentication error.

 The users can see 403 rules due to any IP Deny rules defined in the cPanel.